 - A. Although witnesses are excluded from the trial proceedings in actual trials, for educational purposes, witnesses in the Mock Trial competition shall remain in the courtroom for the entire mock trial.
-Witnesses will sit in designated seating at the front of the courtroom and shall not disturb the mock trial. - B. Witnesses may not testify or respond to another witness' testimony, unless otherwise stated in the stipulations. - C. The fact situation, witness statements, stipulations and exhibits, are the official case materials and make up the sole source of information for witness testimony. - D. Unless otherwise stated, attorneys may not solicit information from a witness that requires the witness to testify to information from another witness' statement or information not included in their own witness statement. - E. The witness statements contained in the case material should be viewed as signed statements made to the police by the witnesses and adopted as their own statement.
-Unless otherwise specified, a witness can be impeached if her/his testimony contradicts the case material contained in her/his witness statement or fact situation using the procedures as outlined in the case material. - F. Because this is a mock trial, witnesses may not be treated as hostile witnesses. - G. All witnesses must be called in the allotted time.
+Witnesses will sit in designated seating at the front of the courtroom. - B. Witnesses may not testify or respond to another witness' testimony, unless otherwise stated in the stipulations. - C. The fact situation, witness statements, stipulations and exhibits, are the official case materials and make up the sole source of information for witness testimony. - D. Unless otherwise stated, attorneys may not solicit information from a witness that requires the witness to testify to information from another witness' statement or information not included in their own witness statement. - E. The witness statements contained in the case material should be viewed as signed statements made to the police by the witnesses.
+Unless otherwise specified, a witness can be impeached if she/he contradicts the case material contained in her/his witness statement or fact situation using the procedures as outlined in the case material. - F. Because this is a mock trial, witnesses may not be treated as hostile witnesses. - G. All witnesses must be called in the allotted time.
 If the direct examination attorney runs out of time without calling one or more witnesses, the direct examination attorney and the witness will each automatically receive a score of zero for each witness not called, and the cross- examination attorney will automatically be awarded ten points for each witness not called.
 Once the time allotted for witnesses has ended, direct examination attorneys may not call any other witnesses.
-Time management of the trial is an important part of mock trial. - H. Cross-examination is required for all witnesses.
-If the cross-examination attorney does not cross-examine one or more witnesses, the cross-examination attorney will receive a cross- examination score of zero for the witnesses not questioned under crossexamination. - I. Witnesses are not allowed to use notes while testifying during the trial.
+Time management of the trial is an important part of mock trial.

+- H. Cross-examination is required for all witnesses.
+If the cross-examination attorney does not cross-examine one or more witnesses, the cross-examination attorney will receive a cross- examination score of zero for the witnesses not questioned. - I. Witnesses are not allowed to use notes while testifying during the trial.